Required fields are indicated by .

 What to expect

-The Counselling Skills Foundational Certificate curriculum is designed to provide students with practical and experiential learning that is grounded in theory and evidence-based practice.
+The Counselling Skills Foundations: Mental Health & Addictions Certificate curriculum is designed to provide students with practical and experiential learning that is grounded in theory and evidence-based practice.
 The program has a skills-based focus and emphasis is placed on integration of knowledge and practice.

 Courses are delivered through a combination of instructional activities including, but not limited to, lectures, seminars, group discussion and activities, demonstrations, guest lectures, videos, clinical simulations, and field trips.